- Fellowship Day 2019

 Once accreditation is approved, the university will be invited to sign an accreditation agreement, which forms a legal contract between the university and the RCVS.

-The cost for 2016 of submitting an accreditation proposal to the RCVS depends on the number of modules the university wishes to offer, as set out below:
+The cost of submitting an accreditation proposal to the RCVS depends on the number of modules the university wishes to offer, as set out below (2020 prices):

 These figures are reviewed annually.